CatChen/accept-to-ship-action/README.md

 ### `timeout`

 How much time to wait for checks before giving up.
 This needs to be an integer in seconds.
-The default value is `600` (10 minutes).
+The default value is `0`.

 ### `checks-watch-interval`